miklevin/MikeLev.in/_posts/2024-09-08-Future-proofing.md

 ---
 title: Future-proof Your Tech Skills
 permalink: /futureproof/future-proof-tech-skills/
-description: This article advocates for a "future-proof" approach to tech skills, focusing on mastering fundamental tools like Linux, Python, vim, and git (the "LPvg stack").
-This approach emphasizes adaptability, independence, and long-term relevance in a rapidly changing technological landscape.
-It encourages professionals to develop technical skills as a complement to their domain expertise, enabling them to better serve clients and navigate the evolving world of AI and automation.
-The article also highlights the importance of clear communication protocols between humans and AI systems, as well as the benefits of leveraging local AI infrastructure for greater control and flexibility.
+description: I advocate for mastering the fundamental LPvg stack—Linux, Python, Vim, and Git—as a timeless foundation to future-proof your skills and escape the relentless 'tech hamster wheel.'
+My approach emphasizes combining this versatile toolkit with deep domain expertise to better serve clients, maintain independence, automate effectively, and integrate AI thoughtfully using local models and structured communication, ensuring lasting relevance without succumbing to vendor lock-in or chasing fleeting tech trends.
 layout: post
 ---

+## The LPvg Stack: A Foundation for Future-Proof Skills

 I believe in mastering a set of fundamental, versatile tools that I call the "LPvg stack".
 These form the core of what I consider a future-proof skill set.
 I advocate for avoiding the "hamster wheel" of constantly chasing the latest tech trends and instead focusing on timeless fundamentals that remain relevant across different eras of technology.

-## Bridging Domain Expertise with Technical Mastery
+### Balancing Technical Skills with Domain Expertise

 You don't have to be a dedicated developer to benefit from these technical skills.
 I advocate for a different approach that puts service and client needs first: